SilentBob347/papyrix-reader/docs/troubleshooting.md

 display initialization.
 The last result and bounded attempt count are stored in RTC memory and the `papyrix_diag` NVS namespace.

-X4 Pro physical verification does not cover display initialization recovery.

 ## Repeated Sleep at Startup

 Custom firmware can enter sleep immediately after reset.